enitama/Uno.SettingsUI/README.md

 # SettingsUI

-SettingsUI Helps you create your own application settings page, like Windows 11 Settings
+SettingsUI Helps you create your own application settings page (like Windows 11 Settings) With many useful helper classes

 > **_NOTE:_** SettingsUI is based on WindowsAppSDK 1.0.0